 4 large eggs

-1 large can (29 oz. can) pumpkin or the equivalent of homemade pumpkin puree
+1 (29-ounce) can pumpkin or equivalent homemade pumpkin purée

-2-3 tablespoons dark rum (my secret ingredient, optional)
+2-3 tablespoons dark rum (optional, but highly recommended)

 2 unbaked 9-inch pie shells